 Mauritania is the global leader in iron ore production and its second-largest exporter in Africa.
 The 200+ carriages are filled at the mine in Zouérat and then emptied in Nouadhibou.

-In 2022, we travelled to Mauritania to ride that very train.
+In 2022, Mello, Eskilite, Josh, and I decided to ride that train.

 We landed in Rabat, Morocco, on a November afternoon.
-A hoard of disorganised taxi drivers welcomed us, shouting for our attention.
-They wouldn't drive us for the 250 dirhams advertised on their sign, so we told them we'd walk to our Airbnb instead.
-This was a bluff and a protest against 'tourist prices'.
+A horde of disorganised taxi drivers welcomed us, shouting for our attention.
+They wouldn't drive us for the 250 dirhams advertised on their sign, so we told them we'd walk to our Airbnb instead - this was a bluff and a protest against 'tourist prices'.
 A few drivers followed us down the street, honking their horns until eventually stopping us and offering to drive for the stated price—a weird start.

-When morning came, we strolled around Rabat before heading to the train station to board a train to Casablanca.
+When morning came, we explored the streets of Rabat before heading to the train station to board a train to Casablanca.

 From Casablanca, we would fly to Dakhla, a disputed territory in Western Sahara.
 Getting to Mauritania through Morocco was significantly cheaper than flying directly to Nouakchott, Mauritania's capital.
 Before the flight, we explored the nearby marketplace and snuck onto a hotel rooftop.

-Following our arrival in Dakhla, we walked to 'Hotel Sahara', where our friend Sam was already - resting and recovering from an illness.
-It was 1 AM when we arrived, and his hotel was our only chance at a few hour's rest before our bus early in the morning.
-At first, the cigarette-smoking hotel owner laughed at our suggestion for all five of us to share the tiny two-bed.
-Eventually, we paid the equivalent of £2 each and made ourselves comfortable.
+Following our arrival in Dakhla, we walked to 'Hotel Sahara', where our friend Mike was already resting and recovering from an illness.
+It was 1 am when we arrived, and his hotel was our only chance at a few hours' rest before our bus in the morning.
+At first, the cigarette-smoking hotel owner laughed at our suggestion for all five of us to share the tiny two-bed room, but soon accepted payment to the equivalent of £2 each, and we made ourselves comfortable.
 Mello and I shared a single bed and woke up with bug bites.
 At least our blood was the only thing getting sucked in that bed.

 We arrived at the ticket office just before 7 am and were immediately scammed out of 200 Dirham by a rat of a ticket salesman.
 After some commotion and an attempted kidnapping, we were on our way to the border of Morocco and Mauritania.
 Shout out to Supra Tours.

 We stopped twice for food, toilets, and a chat with locals.
-In the process, we made friends with a Frenchman.
-He joined our group as he had the same objective.
+In the process, we made friends with a Frenchman, who joined our group as he had the same objective.

 We crossed the border between Morocco and Mauritania by foot, partly to save some money but mainly for the excitement of walking 3km on a road surrounded by minefields.
 The landmines were leftover from the Western Sahara War between Morocco, Mauritania and the SADR between 1973 and 1991.
 Walking through this wasteland was our first real experience of being in the desert, and anticipation began to build as we approached our goal.

 The Moroccan border was a smooth and fast procedure compared to the one in Mauritania, which took us through numerous passport checks and visa photos.
-We then caught a cab from an overly helpful driver straight to our hotel in Nouadhibou and walked to the nearest restaurant for some spag-bol and pizza.
-It's important to try the local cuisine when travelling, so you get the cultural experience.
+Afterwards, we caught a cab from an overly helpful driver to our hotel in Nouadhibou.
+We then walked to the nearest restaurant and ordered spaghetti and pizza, the local cuisine.

-In the morning, we gathered supplies and caught what was maybe a cab, but maybe not a cab, straight to the train station where we planned to board the freight train.
-I should mention that I don't think a single car spotted in Nouadhibou would have passed its MOT.
+In the morning, we gathered supplies and caught what was maybe a cab, but perhaps just a random car, straight to the train station, where we planned to board the freight train.
+I should mention that I don't think a single car in Nouadhibou would pass its MOT.
 We were seven deep in a five-seater with a cracked windscreen and 350,000 miles on the dashboard.

 I spy with my little eye, something beginning with S. It's sand.
 There's sand everywhere.
 We arrived at the train station and sat in the shade by the tracks.
 The train was supposed to arrive at 3 pm, but it didn't.
 We played 'I Spy' and Uno for way too long.
 We then played the French version of Yahtzee, 'Yam', which was entertaining.
 After a while, we discovered the train was delayed and wouldn't arrive for eight more hours, so we waited even longer.